 Transfer credit is always evaluated by the post-secondary institution from which the credential is to be obtained.

 may not need to be evaluated by UFV.
-However, you may need transfer credit evaluated to meet UFV course prerequisites.
+However, students may need transfer credit evaluated to meet UFV course prerequisites.

-Some institutions may recalculate your grade point average, including all attempts of any repeated courses.
+Some institutions may recalculate a student's grade point average, including all attempts of any repeated courses.

 Professional program preparation

 UFV offers programs in elementary teaching and nursing.
-You can also begin your studies toward a career in law, medicine, veterinary medicine,
+Students can also begin their studies toward a career in law, medicine, veterinary medicine,

 engineering, etc. at UFV.
-If you require assistance planning your program, make an appointment with an Advisor to discuss your program plan.
+If a student requires assistance planning their program, they may make an appointment with an Advisor to discuss their program plan.